edriclugard/edriclugard/README.md

 I'm an aspiring technical content writer specializing in AI/ML.

-Currently building foundational skills in AI/ML and technical writing.
+Currently building skills in AI/ML and technical writing.

-I believe in learning by doing—and sharing that journey.
+I believe in learning by doing and sharing the journey.

 If you're into writing, technical communication, or AI/ML, let’s connect and grow together.